-He added: “The best self-produced content is a welcome series for new members that really establishes who your brand is and makes them feel part of the community.
+He added what he has learned about digital fitness: “The best self-produced content is a welcome series for new members that really establishes who your brand is and makes them feel part of the community.
 Existing members are already motivated; for them, it’s better to collaborate with content providers for a third-party library that you curate to match up with your own offering.
 Don’t try to be all things to everyone.”

 The key, said Blackburn, is understanding “how to leverage partnerships and make them look like seamless offerings to your customer”.
 His advice: “Don’t link out to them.
 Take all the offerings and stitch them together to look seamless.
 It’s a way to scale without scaling – and in today’s world, when barriers to entry in digital are so low, the need to scale without investing in it is important.”